Occupation: Professor of Astronomy

 "I never mind spending time [with students] if they really want to learn astronomy or exchange ideas."

-Before Beatrice carried out her research, astronomers thought that galaxies of the same type would be a similar size, shape and brightness.
-Scientists used this information to work out the distance to galaxies.
-Beatrice showed astronomers needed other information as well.
-They needed to know how much of each chemical element was in the galaxy, the mass of the galaxy and the rate of star-birth.
-Beatrice’s work supported the idea that the Universe would expand forever and contradicted the idea of a “big crunch”.
+Before Beatrice, astronomers thought that galaxies of the same type would have lots in common.
+They would be a similar size, shape, and brightness.
+Scientists used this assumption to work out the distance to galaxies.
+Beatrice showed that other information was needed as well.
+This included how much of each chemical element was in the galaxy, the mass of the galaxy, and how many stars were forming in a given amount of time.

-Beatrice’s research was so important that she received the Annie J. Cannon Award in Astronomy for her work on galaxy evolution.
-Sadly, the universities in Texas would not take her seriously despite her academic achievements.
-Beatrice moved to Yale in 1974 and became Professor of Astronomy there in 1978.
-Beatrice worked at Yale until her death from cancer in 1981.
+Beatrice's research was so important that she received the Annie J. Cannon Award.
+Despite her achievements, the colleges in Texas would not take her seriously.
+Aged 33, Beatrice moved to Yale and 4 years' later became a Professor of Astronomy there.
+Beatrice worked at Yale until her death, aged 40.
 In that short time, she wrote over 100 scientific papers.

-The Beatrice M. Tinsley Prize, for outstanding creative contributions to astronomy or astrophysics, is the only major award created by an American scientific society which honours a woman scientist.
-The asteroid 3087 Beatrice Tinsley is named after her.
+The Beatrice M. Tinsley Prize, for outstanding creative contributions to astronomy or astrophysics was named in her honour.
+It is the only major award from a scientific society which is named after a female scientist.
+There is also an asteroid named after Beatrice.

 Beatrice loved music and played in orchestras.
 She was not afraid to speak her mind and questioned everything.